cakevm/huff-neo-web-editor/README.md

 A modern web-based IDE for writing, compiling, and analyzing [Huff](https://huff.sh) smart contracts.
 Built on top of [huff-neo](https://github.com/cakevm/huff-neo), a high-performance Huff compiler written in Rust and compiled to WebAssembly.

+This editor uses the [`huff-neo-js`](https://www.npmjs.com/package/huff-neo-js) npm package, which provides the WASM-compiled version of the huff-neo compiler for browser environments.

 ## Status

 Currently, this serves as showcase for the huff-neo compiler and its features.
 The editor is in early development and may not be fully functional yet.
 Contributions are welcome to help improve the editor and add more features.